Reaction to Nick Clegg’s immigration speech shows just how much our party values the cultural and economic contribution migration makes to Britain.

 We desperately need a more multicultural political discourse that busts myths that stereotype new arrivals.
 That is why we must renew conversation within our party over how values in this area.

-* Lester Holloway is a former councillor, member of the Equalities Policy Working Group and a member of the Race Equality Taskforce
+* Lester Holloway is a former councillor and member of the Equalities Policy Working Group, and a member of the Race Equality Taskforce